cbfacademy/react-assessment/README.md

 Your app should display the results of the search in an component called `<ProductList/>` with the identifier `id="results"` e.g. `<div id="results"/>`.

 ### `Basket.js`
 Users should be able to navigate to their `<Basket/>` and view all saved items.
-When their `<Basket/>` is empty a message should be displayed:
+When their `<Basket/>` is empty a message should be displayed in an element with the `empty` class attribute set, that includes the phrase:

 ```
-"Sorry, no items in basket"
+"No items found"
 ```
 Users should be able to add items returned in the results from the iTunes Search API and items in the `data.json` to their `<Basket/>` component.